-- An overview of the proposed framework for the oversight of technology programs, strategic initiatives, and associated funding mechanisms.
+- Technology Governance, Strategy, and Funding Proposal: Executive Summary An overview of the proposed framework for the oversight of technology programs, strategic initiatives, and associated funding mechanisms.
 This includes a set of models, processes, and tools to ensure the effective and efficient use of information technology.
-Detailed recommendations from the Technology Planning Task Force for technology governance and funding, including suggested decision-flow processes, internal and external benchmarking data, and detailed analysis of the proposed governance and funding models.
-The strategic goals, objectives, and metrics for technology initiatives over the next four years.
-Individual initiatives that will contribute to and support the Strategic Plan for Technology.
+Technology Governance and Funding Model (this document) Detailed recommendations from the Technology Planning Task Force for technology governance and funding, including suggested decision-flow processes, internal and external benchmarking data, and detailed analysis of the proposed governance and funding models.
+Four-year Strategic Plan for Technology (2014-2018) The strategic goals, objectives, and metrics for technology initiatives over the next four years.
+Two-year Tactical Plan for Technology (2014-2016) Individual initiatives that will contribute to and support the Strategic Plan for Technology.